Japan at a Glance

 The Japan Automobile Federation

-The Japan Automobile Federation (JAF) provides a traffic rules booklet in five different languages, which offers information on what specifically is different about driving in Japan.
-Go to one of the regional JAF offices to purchase one for a small fee.
-If you do not have a good grasp of what to expect of driving in Japan, buying the booklet is highly recommended.
+The Japan Automobile Federation (JAF) provides a traffic rules booklet which offers information on what specifically is different about driving in Japan.
+You can download a digital version of “Rules of the Road” in four different languages including English from the JAF website.
+If you do not have a good grasp of what to expect when driving in Japan, buying the booklet is highly recommended.

 The JAF also provides roadside assistance to its members.
 Generally speaking, it aims to improve the quality of the environment, roads, and the overall experience of driving in Japan.
 Joining the JAF could prove to be a good idea for motorized expats.